 On festivals and often on Sundays the women of Telos gather at the church in the evening to perform the traditional dances with determination and perseverance until the early hours of the morning.
 The dancing area, right beside the church, is paved with pebble mosaic in beautiful patterns.
 The lighting for the dancing was provided by two large lanterns on tall poles (normally used for religious processions) on loan from the priest for the pleasure of the dancers.

+They dance in a circle, the 40 to 80 dancers holding hands so that the right hand of each dancer reaches across the chest to the dancer on the left.
+The left hand reaching across to the dancer on the right, and so on.
+Two to three men lead the dance.
+The musicians sit in the middle of the dancing area playing the simple music.
 At the beginning of the dance the female dancers place themselves in a chain, as described above, facing the centre.
 The music starts and the first male dancer also starts his grotesque movements of steps and jumps, slowly moving to his right (anti-clockwise) creating a big (dancing) circle, all the time keeping hand contact with the second male dancer, who likewise keeps in hand contact with the third male who leads the females.
 The women’s dance steps are very precise and repeat the following sequence: half a step forward, one step to the right, half a step back and so on and so on……

 Performing this dance for four hours without pause or alteration, must be a very odd pleasure!
 But the fact is that the female dancers enjoy it very much, their eyes show their pleasure.
 Undoubtedly the special attraction of this dance is not only the display of the costumes, but is also the impression on the spectators with the double movement of the circle – the right step component progresses the movement around and the half steps backward and forward creating regular and charming waves of expansion and contraction.
 After watching for a time, the long row of female dancers seem to hover just above the ground.
 It is highly entertaining to watch the precision of the dance steps, as none of these Cretan boots are ever out of step.
+Suddenly, the music stops, while the dancing continues at a slower pace and the singing starts.
+The singing has several styles; traditional, argumentative or topical, with opposite sides of the circle taking turns to respond or react, the refrain being sung by all the female dancers.

+Late that night, as I walked the stony path on my way back to the Steamship, I seemed to dream I was still at the festival, it made such an impression on me that I will remember forever: “The poor but happy islanders in their remoteness, far from the hectic strife and discord of the world!”
+At the end I have just two more observations about Telos: As already mentioned, in the two small valleys every square inch is cultivated.
+For this reason they do not waste precious land on a Cemetery, instead they have made a few simple cavities in a wall, in which they place their dead.
+There they remain until there is no more space, when the family of the deceased is asked to remove the remains and store them at their home.
 On Telos it is the tradition that the eldest daughter inherits everything, nothing being left to any other children.
 Because of this custom it is usual that only the eldest daughter marries – in these eastern parts, marriage is more a matter of family business than of the heart.
 If, for example the eldest daughter has several sisters, then these sisters will either follow into the new household immediately or, they will stay with their parents until death of the parents.
 In either case they become ‘maids’ in the household of their older wealthier sister and also become available as secondary ‘wives’ of their brother-in-law.

 Every Sunday the church and monastery bells ring signifying the Christian opposition to this tradition, the priests and also the bishops try to discourage these practices.
 Even the Turkish government has tried.
 The Tillian people go regularly and devotedly to the church, - but the tradition survives!